 When the body fights an infection or injury, lymph nodes sometimes swell.
 Doctors call this a reactive lymph node.
-Reactive lymph nodes are not dangerous.
+Treatment can depend on the cause.

 Lymph nodes house B and T lymphocytes, which are essential types of white blood cells.
 These cells help the body fight off infections from bacteria and viruses.
 Lymph nodes also carry lymphatic fluid and connect via lymphatic vessels.
 Together, the lymph nodes and lymphatic vessels make up the lymphatic system, which is an essential part of the immune system.